The Ultimate Guide To Guitar Pedals | Guitar Pedal Beginner Guide

-Top 15 Essential Guitar Pedals | Beginners Guitar Pedal Guide
+Top 15 Essential Guitar Pedals | Beginner’s Guitar Pedal Guide

-While some musicians cry out in defeat that we are living in a trying time with so much exposure, the difficulty in being noticed, and so much music that has "already been done," it's important to look at the bright side.
+While some musicians cry out in defeat that we are living in a trying time with so much exposure, the difficulty in being noticed, and so much music that has already been done, it’s important to look at the bright side.

 We do have so many opportunities to be found.
 How is that a bad thing?